 Cut a slash down the pork loin to form a pocket down its length.
 Mould the black pudding into a sausage shape and stuff it into the pork loin.

-Spread a piece of cling film onto the work surface and lay on the rashers of bacon to form a rectangular sheet of meat.
+Spread a piece of aluminium foil onto the work surface and lay on the rashers of bacon to form a rectangular sheet of meat.
 Lay the stuffed loin onto the bacon, at right angles to the rashers, and place the sage leaf strips on top of the pork.
-Season with sea salt and freshly ground black pepper then roll up using the cling film to help you to make a tidy roll.
-Carefully roll out of the cling film onto an oiled baking tray, with the loose ends of the bacon tucked underneath the roll.
+Season with sea salt and freshly ground black pepper then roll up using the foil to help you to make a tidy roll.
+Carefully roll out of the foil onto an oiled baking tray, with the loose ends of the bacon tucked underneath the roll.

 Heat the vegetable oil in an ovenproof frying pan then place the roll join side down into the hot fat to seal the join.
 Gently turn the roll and fry until the bacon starts to colour.
 Place in the oven for 20-25 minutes then remove from the oven and set aside to rest for at least ten minutes.